-Portland, Oregon is a mecca for craftspeople with a DIY spirit.
-Tsuchiya Kaban had the rare opportunity to visit John Fish’s studio The Folklore Hat Co. and talk with the craftsman who specializes in classic bespoke hats.
-Decorated in a huge collection of old Americana, it is a studio where the world of a century ago is perfectly restored in sepia hues.
-We asked John to try our signature bag brought from our workshop in Tokyo and exchanged thoughts on timeless craftsmanship through his aesthetic viewpoint.
+Portland, Oregon is a mecca for craftspeople with an apprecieation for handmade goods, slow fashion, and a DIY spirit.
+Drawn by his classic Americana influences and bespoke approach to hatmaking, Tsuchiya Kaban had the privilege of visiting the studio of John Fish, founder of Folklore Hat Co.
+Decorated with an extensive collection of old Americana, it is a studio where the world of a century ago is perfectly restored in sepia hues.
+We sat down with John to hear what inspired him to pursue his trade and asked him to examine our signature Randoseru pieces, exchanging thoughts on timeless craftsmanship and the value of making things built to last.

 So you started in the niche of classic hats all by yourself and from scratch?